dkoosis/cowgnition/docs/GO_PRACTICES.md

 5. **.gitignore** appropriate for Go projects
 6. **go.mod** and **go.sum** for dependency management

+## Function Size and Complexity Guidelines

+- Keep functions focused on a single responsibility
+- Aim for functions under 30 lines of code where possible
+- If a function exceeds 50 lines, consider refactoring
+- Maintain cyclomatic complexity under 15 (measured by gocyclo)
+- If a file exceeds 300 lines, evaluate splitting it into multiple files
+- Use clear, descriptive function and variable names

 ## References

 - [Effective Go](https://go.dev/doc/effective_go) - Official guide to writing idiomatic Go code